fluteds/batch/readme.md

 - Ytdl-basic - Paste a link and download of YouTube videos via YouTube-dl
 - Download mp3 - Converts a YouTube video to mp3
 - Keep on Top - Keeps the current window on top of the other windows - uses `Ctrl` `+` `Space`
+- Hug Cynthia - Hug Cynthia using a `GET` request to `cynthia.rest`
+- Bad Domain - Submit a `POST` Discord scam domain request to `bad-domains.walshy.dev/report`

 Terminal Art